xToken/CompMod/webpages/marine_overview.md

 	- Lowered base clip size from 125 to 100
 	- Tier 1 upgrade icnreases clip size from 100 to 125 weight from 0.4 to 0.25
 	- Tier 2 upgrade increases reload speed by ~50%
+	- Spread lowered from 4 to 3.1

 ### Minigun:
 	- Damage lowered from 10 to 6
 	- Can now shoot for longer before overheating
 	- Bullet size now more closely matches MG
+	- Spread lowered to match MG (5 -> 3.1)

 ### Railgun:
 	- Changed to a 'Railgun Shotgun'
 	- Deals 22 damage per pellet, fires 4 pellets
 	- Has 6 ammo each arm by default, regains 1 ammo every 2.25 seconds
 	- Bullet size now matches shotgun
-	- Has damage falloff ala the shotgun, starting at 10m and ending at 20m

 ### Grenade Launcher:
 	- Damage lowered from 165 to 80
-	- Damage type changed from 'GrenadeLauncher' to QuadStructural
+	- Damage type changed from 'GrenadeLauncher' to TripleStructural
 	- Now benefits from weapon upgrades

 ### Welder: